ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

-Welcome to my world of storytelling.
-From a young age, I was captivated by the magic of cinema and the power of words, leading me to merge these passions into a career as a screenwriter.

-Here, you can explore my work, which spans various genres and styles.
-My scripts aim to entertain, provoke thought, and evoke emotion, reflecting the human experience in all its complexity and inspiration.
+Novelist and Screenwriter.
+From a young age, I was captivated by the magic of storytelling and the power of words, so writing became a natural fit.
+My work aims to entertain, provoke thought, and evoke emotion, reflecting the human experience in all its complexity and beauty.

-Feel free to reach out if you're interested in viewing samples of my work or discussing potential collaborations.
-I look forward to connecting with fellow creatives and industry professionals.
+Feel free to reach out if you're interested in viewing samples of my work, or just want to connect as aq fellow creative and industry professional.

-Thank you for visiting!
+Thank you for stopping by.

 {{< figure src="/images/profile.jpg">}}